Contribute to the Class Reference¶

 Fork the Godot Engine into a GitHub repository of your own.

 Clone the repository on your computer:

 git clone https://github.com/your_name/godot.git

 Create a new branch to make your changes.
-It makes it a lot easier to sync your improvements with other docs writers, and it’s easier to cleanup your repository clean if you have any issues with git.
+It makes it a lot easier to sync your improvements with other docs writers.
+It’s also easier to clean up your repository if you run into any issues with Git.

 git checkout -b your-new-branch-name